 That afternoon Veronica and I jumped on the motorcycle and went to see Francesco Brennard’s ceramics studio, Oficina Brennad.
-The studio and gallery is housed on an roofing ceramic tile factory in Varzea the outskirts of Recife.
-His work is very whimsical, cartoon like and powerful.
+The studio and gallery are housed in a roofing ceramic tile factory in Varzea the outskirts of Recife.
+His work is very whimsical, cartoon-like, and powerful.
 Sadly, my camera battery ran out of juice shortly after arriving.
-After visiting Brennard's workshop and galleries we went into Recife where we saw more of Brennard's work installed in public sites and visited a art and craft show.
+After visiting Brennard's workshop and galleries we went into Recife where we saw more of Brennard's work installed in public sites and visited an art and craft show.
 Veronica also showed me around the old sections of Recife, so cool

 Later we rode to ridge above Olinda where we could see Recife and enjoy Tapioca.
 I think of tapioca as a pudding, but in Brazil the plant is used to make a white and semi-doughy pancake, that is stuffed with all sorts of fillings, meat, fish, fruit, chocolate cream… Near the food vendors is a small observatory where we viewed the giant spot of Jupiter and the Moon.
 They were drifting through the night sky together.